 The eighth-grade course of study begins with a review of the major ideas, issues, and events of the founding of the nation and Constitutional Period.
 Students will then concentrate on the critical events, people, groups, ideas, and issues of the period from 1800 to 1900 - including Westward expansion, sectionalism, the Civil War, Reconstruction, Populism, and Imperialism.
 The course is rigorous and relevant with instruction that integrates thinking skills, historical processes, and content so students are able to apply the learning to their own lives.
 Instruction includes the integration of concepts and principles from history, economics, geography, civics, and the humanities.
 An emphasis will be placed on the “doing” of history rather than the simple acquisition of content knowledge.

-Major Units of Study:
+Focus Areas of Study:

 Textbook: Holt McDougal’s United States History 2012

 Google Classroom: This is will the platform for assignments, class announcements, resources, and general communications.
 Parents, please join as a guardian for updates.